Ban uranium mining in Grand Canyon watersheds

-The abandoned Orphan Mine is polluting Horn Creek within Grand Canyon National Park —and has already cost taxpayers $15 million dollars for just the first phase of remediating surface contamination.
+The abandoned Orphan Mine is polluting Horn Creek within Grand Canyon National Park right now—and has already cost taxpayers $15 million dollars for just the first phase of remediating surface contamination.

-In 2012, the Secretary of the Interior issued a 20-year ban on all new uranium claims on public lands adjacent to Grand Canyon National Park (please see video).
-However, four mines that opened during the 1980s are exempt from the ban.
+As a result of Trust and allies’ sustained campaign, the Secretary of the Interior issued a 20-year ban in 2012 on all new uranium claims on federal land watersheds adjacent to Grand Canyon National Park (see blog and chronicle).

-Uranium mining is permanently harming aquifers that feed Grand Canyon springs and streams.
-Water samples summarized by the U.S. Geological Survey (USGS) in 2010 showed that 15 springs and 5 wells contained dissolved uranium concentrations in excess of EPA standards for drinking water.
-The USGS report concluded that these contaminated sites “are related to mining processes.”
-In 2013, the National Park Service said that the “regional aquifer groundwater wells at the Canyon, Pinenut, and Hermit mines as well as the sumps at the base of Pigeon and Hermit mines have all exhibited dissolved uranium concentrations in excess of drinking water standards (30 micrograms per liter), with sump concentrations at Hermit Mine exceeding 36,000 micrograms per liter.”
+In 2013 the National Park Service said that the “regional aquifer groundwater wells at the Canyon, Pinenut, and Hermit mines as well as the sumps at the base of Pigeon and Hermit mines have all exhibited dissolved uranium concentrations in excess of drinking water standards (30 micrograms per liter), with sump concentrations at Hermit Mine exceeding 36,000 micrograms per liter.”

 Grand Canyon Trust is leading a multi-year campaign in partnership with tribes, businesses and conservation groups, and diverse allies to 1) stop new uranium claims from further threatening Grand Canyon watersheds; and 2) ensure that existing mines meet comprehensive federal and state compliance measures for operations and remediation.